markel-9/MiniProjectD7041E/README.md

 ### Caffemodel / Advanced pre-trained model

 The way we used the caffemodel was by first converting an image to black and white increasing it's saturation before starting the colorization.
 Later we will compare this to not doing any preprosessing of the original black and white image to see if it helped.
-One caveat to our comparison is that even if one pixel has an increased in R + 1 from the original it will still count as a much as if it were R + 100.
-The effectivness of the saturation is a bit modest since to really increase it's accuary we need to change the weights of the models we used.
+One caveat to our comparison is that even if one pixel has an increased in R + 1 from the original it will still count as a much as if it were R + 100, the accuracy is based othe formula `(r+g+b)/('dimensions of picture' * 3)`.
+The effectivness of the saturation is a bit modest and sometimes decreases the accuracy.
+To really increase it's accuary we need to train the weights of the models we used.
-The codebase is based from geeksforgeeks code https://www.geeksforgeeks.org/black-and-white-image-colorization-with-opencv-and-deep-learning/ we modified it aswell and added some functionality and made it streamlined for us.
+The codebase is based of geeksforgeeks code https://www.geeksforgeeks.org/black-and-white-image-colorization-with-opencv-and-deep-learning/ we modified it aswell and added some functionality and made it streamlined for us.

 # Results